 IC-9700 Transceiver and Sequencer

-A combination of an Icom IC-9700 Transceiver and M2 Antennas S2 Sequencer handle the Transmit side of our EME Station including the associated sequencing of the preamplifiers and Transmit/Receive Switching which is part of our Antenna System.
+A combination of an Icom IC-9700 Transceiver and M2 Antennas S2 Sequencer handle the Transmit side of our EME Station, including the associated sequencing of the preamplifiers and Transmit/Receive Switching, which is part of our Antenna System.
 The IC-9700’s receiver is also used with the WSJT10 Decoder in our setup.

-Reference Injection Board Installed in IC-9700 (Leo Bodnar Website)
+Controlling IC-9700 Frequency Drift – Reference Injection Board Installed in IC-9700 (Leo Bodnar Website)

-We used a FUNcube Dongle Pro+ as a second Software Defined Radio (SDR) Receiver in our setup and as an I/Q source to drive the MAP65 Software.
-Good information on configuring the MAP65 software to work with this dongle can be found here.
+In our setup, we used a FUNcube Dongle Pro+ as a second Software Defined Radio (SDR) Receiver and as an I/Q source to drive the MAP65 Software.
+Information on configuring the MAP65 software to work with this dongle can be found here.

 EME Station RF Paths and Sequencing

 The diagram above shows the RF Paths and associated sequencing in our Version 1 EME Station.
 A Manual Antenna Switch is used to select either Horizontal or Vertical polarity when in receive mode.
-The S2 Sequencer handles polarity selection during transmit.
+The S2 Sequencer handles polarity selection during transmission.
 A splitter divides the Rx signal between the FUNcube Pro+ Dongle for MAP65 and a Transmit/Receive Switching Circuit in front of our IC-9700 Transceiver.
-The relay enables the IC-9700 to provide Transmit signals for both the MAP65 and WSJT10/WSJT-X Software applications.
-The IC-9700 drives a 1.2 Kw Amplifier during Transmit and the final Tx output is metered using a WaveNode WN-2 Wattmeter.
+The relay enables the IC-9700 to provide Transmit signals for the MAP65 and WSJT10/WSJT-X Software applications.
+The IC-9700 drives a 1.2 Kw Amplifier during Transmit, and the final Tx output is metered using a WaveNode WN-2 Wattmeter.